-Joint Waste Management Plan for the South-East 2006-2011A
+Joint Waste Management Plan for the South-East 2006-2011

-The purpose of this Plan is to promote waste prevention and minimisation through source reduction, producer responsibility and public awareness; and to manage the recovery/ recycling/ disposal of waste arising on a regional basis.

-The South East Waste Management Region commenced an evaluation of the Plan in January 2012.
-Consequent to this evaluation, the Plan will be revised or replaced as necessary to comply with the Waste Framework Directive (2008/98/EC) transposed through the European Communities (Waste Directive) Regulations 2011 (S.I.
-126 of 2011).
-The evaluation process must be completed by the end of December 2012.
+The purpose of this plan is to promote waste prevention and minimisation through source reduction, producer responsibility and public awareness and to manage the recovery/recycling/disposal of waste arising on a regional basis.
+In accordance with the Waste Framework Directive (2008/98/EC), transposed into Irish legislation through the European Communities (Waste Directive) Regulations 2011, the South East Waste Management Region carried out an evaluation of the Plan in 2012 to determine whether the Plan should be revised or replaced as necessary to comply with the Directive.
+Following the evaluation it was recommended that the Plan be replaced.
+The 2006 will remain applicable until the new Plan is in place in early 2014.